-Subsequent to the finalisation of the audit for the Company's results for FY2023, the Company reported a higher profit as compared to the unaudited results announced on 29 August 2023.
-The Company reported an additional profit after tax of S\$1.25 million due to the reversal of impairment loss on investment in a subsidiary of the Company.
+Subsequent to the finalisation of the audit for the Company's results for FY2024, the Company reported a lower loss as compared to the unaudited results announced on 27 August 2024.
+This arose from a variance in the audited results, which resulted in the Company reporting a \$1.43 million reversal of impairment loss on investment in two subsidiaries of the Company; CFM Infratrade Pte.
+Ltd. \$1.09 million and Hantong Metal Components Sdn.
+Bhd \$342,000.

-The Company's audited profit after tax for FY2023 is S\$1.5 million.
+Accordingly, the Company's audited loss after tax for FY2024 is S\$2.17 million.